davis-matthew/Arbalest-Vec-AIR/README.md

    ./example.exe
 ```

-### Arbalest-VEC's Output
+### Arbalest-Vec's Output

-Note: The line numbers in the Arbalest-VEC report may experience slight discrepancies, either shifting up or down.
+Note: The line numbers in the Arbalest-Vec report may experience slight discrepancies, either shifting up or down.
 The underlying issue lies in ThreadSanitizer's inability to accurately retrieve every line number when OpenMP is enabled.
 We are actively working on resolving this issue to ensure accurate line numbers in the report.

 ```c
 *****************************